Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Introduction

-These findings lead to a critical insight: despite recent enthusiasm for forward-mode and zero-order methods~\cite{panchal2024thinking, malladi2023mezo, liu2018zosvrg, gautam2024mezosvrg}, they remain fundamentally constrained by their inability to efficiently scale to large models.
+These findings lead to a critical insight: despite recent enthusiasm for forward-mode and zero-order methods~\citep{panchal2024thinking, malladi2023mezo, liu2018zosvrg, gautam2024mezosvrg}, they remain fundamentally constrained by their inability to efficiently scale to large models.
 Rather than serving as alternatives to backpropagation, they operate as inefficient approximations that trade off accuracy or convergence speed for marginal memory reductions.
-Our analysis reaffirms BP with checkpointing as the most effective and scalable strategy for training modern deep neural networks under memory-constrained settings.